aureliojargas/sedsed/CONTRIBUTING.md

 - Commit the change to the version number back to the dev state.
 - Push everything (commits and tags) to GitHub.
 - Update the website, download section.

+## Packaging

+To locally install (and uninstall) the package directly from this repository into the virtual env and test the `sedsed` executable:

+    pip install -e .
+    pip uninstall sedsed

+To install the required software for the packaging:

+    pip install -r requirements-pkg.txt

+To build and upload the packages:

+    python3 setup.py sdist bdist_wheel

+To upload the package to TestPyPI index (good for testing) and install it locally:

+    twine upload --repository-url https://test.pypi.org/legacy/ dist/*
+    pip install -i https://test.pypi.org/simple/ sedsed

+To upload the package to the offical PyPI index:

+    twine upload dist/*